-Milan Baros & Liverpool: The holiday romance we’ll always remember fondly
+Milan Baros & Liverpool: The divine holiday romance we’ll never forget

 Milan Baros never quite replicated his form for the Czech Republic in a Liverpool shirt, but he’s still a player all Reds fans will remember very fondly.

 Sometimes the planets just align.

 It’s the semi-finals of Euro 2004 and I’m stood in Wenceslas Square in Prague about to watch the Czech Republic versus Greece on a huge TV screen.

 I’m wearing a Milan Baros replica shirt – purchased from a nearby stall at a price which suggests it may not be wholly authentic – and the atmosphere is fizzing with expectation.

 As a Liverpool fan, the Czechs have become my second favourite national team due to the Berger-Smicer-Baros connection.
 But why have I chosen perhaps the least high profile of the trio as my boy this particular night?

 Prior to the start of the tournament, I’d backed Baros at 66/1 for the Golden Boot.
 There was probably an element of LFC bias, but some colder logic played its part too.
 I’ll explain.
 At the 2002 World Cup, Ronaldo (the more naturally-talented Brazilian version) had finished as top scorer.
 Some of the other star names at that tournament had, quite frankly, looked knackered after a long season of club football.

 Ronaldo, by contrast, had missed a big chunk of it, only returning from a three-month injury break in March.
 From mid-April until the end of the domestic season in Serie A he scored four in five for Inter so appeared to have the perfect blend of freshness and form to have a huge World Cup.